Hablamos Español Insurance Companies We Work With

 How much income does disability insurance replace?

 Policies commonly replace around 60 percent of income, and individual benefits are often tax-free when you pay with after-tax dollars.
 The right amount reflects your real need.
+Confirm the tax treatment for your situation with a tax advisor.

 What is own-occupation coverage?